sgutreuter/screenr/README.md

 # screenr

+**An R package to enable screening in/out subjects who are likely to to test positive/negative, respectively.**

 ## Description

-An R package to enable screening in/out subjects who are likely to to test positive/negative, respectively.
+Package screenr enables easy development and validation of diagnostic test screening tools.
+It is designed to enable those with only a basic familiarity with R to develop, validate and screening tools for diagnostic tests.

 Consider the situation where a definitive test for some condition is expensive, and the condition is rare.
 In that case, universal testing